forge-fm/book/book/src/chapters/properties/pbt.md

 We'll close this section by noticing two things:

 First, being precise about _what correctness means_ is powerful.
 With ordinary unit tests, we're able to think about behavior only _point-wise_.
-Here, we need to broadly describe our goals, and tere's a cost to that, but also advantages: comprehensibility, more powerful testing, better coverage, etc. And we can still get value from a partial definition, because we can then at least apply PBT to that portion of the program's behavior.
+Here, we need to broadly describe our goals, and there's a cost to that, but also advantages: comprehensibility, more powerful testing, better coverage, etc. And we can still get value from a partial definition, because we can then at least apply PBT to that portion of the program's behavior.

 Second, the very act of trying to precisely express, and test, correctness for `median` _taught us (or reminded us about) something subtle about how our programming language works_, which tightened our definition of correctness.
 Modeling often leads to such a virtuous cycle.